nodes

 General Troubleshooting Steps

-If multiple protocols are disabled or you’re seeing unexpected failures:
+If multiple protocols are disabled or you’re seeing unexpected failures, work through these before diving into a per-protocol guide:

 1. Restart your node — some capability checks can fail due to transient network issues at startup.
 A restart will re-run all checks